BestReviews is reader-supported and may earn an affiliate commission. Details

 Some reports of damage upon arrival.
 Assembly pieces may be missing.
 Drawers may be shallower than expected.

 A nice midsize organizer at a competitive price.
+Has a useful top tray in addition to drawer space.
 Full-length piano hinge is a plus, as is the locking top.
 Offers plenty of storage without being bulky.

 If you’ve got more than a handful of tools, you’ll soon find yourself in need of something to store them in that has more strength and versatility than a simple plastic box.
 If home auto repair or any kind of engineering is your thing, or you have large numbers of wrenches and sockets for work, a proper tool chest is indispensable.